 – Tickets/booking confirmations – flights, accommodation etc.

-– Bank cards and cash
+– Bank cards, cash and holiday money

 – Hoody/cardigan/light jacket for cool evenings (can be worn to travel in)